wikimedia/operations-software-netbox/docs/configuration/system.md

 Default: `$INSTALL_ROOT/netbox/media/`

 The file path to the location where media files (such as image attachments) are stored.
 By default, this is the `netbox/media/` directory within the base NetBox installation path.

 ---

+## PROXY_ROUTERS

+Default: `["utilities.proxy.DefaultProxyRouter"]`

+A list of Python classes responsible for determining which proxy server(s) to use for outbound HTTP requests.
+Each item in the list can be the class itself or the dotted path to the class.

+The `route()` method on each class must return a dictionary of candidate proxies arranged by protocol (e.g. `http` and/or `https`), or None if no viable proxy can be determined.
+The default class, `DefaultProxyRouter`, simply returns the content of [`HTTP_PROXIES`](#http_proxies).

+---